sebszyller/dotfiles/README.md

 - [ ] `defaults write -g KeyRepeat -int 1`
 - [ ] Change screenshot save folder.

-## Code

-One file for custom keybindings and one with user settings.

-### Extensions

-- autoDocstring
-- Better Comments
-- Black and Flake8
-- GitLens
-- Jupyter by Microsoft
-- LaTeX Workshop by James Yu
-- Python by Microsoft
-- Python Indent
-- Remote Development
-- TODO Highlight
-- Vetur (for Vue)

 ## Apps

 ### Homebrew